The Office of the Procurement Ombud’s clauses in federal government procurement documents

 Contract Clauses—Dispute Resolution

 The Parties agree to make every reasonable effort, in good faith, to settle amicably all disputes or claims relating to the Contract, through negotiations between the Parties’ representatives authorized to settle.
 If the Parties do not reach a settlement within 25 working days after the dispute was initially raised to the other party in writing, either Party may contact the OPO to request dispute resolution/mediation services.
 The OPO may be contacted by e-mail at boa.opo@boa-opo.gc.ca, by telephone at 1-866-734-5169, or by web at www.opo-boa.gc.ca.
-For more information on the OPO’s services, please see the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombudsman website.
+For more information on the OPO’s services, please see the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombud website.

 Contract clause—Contract Administration

 The OPO was established by the Government of Canada to provide an impartial, independent venue for Canadian bidders to raise complaints regarding the administration of certain federal contracts, regardless of dollar value.
 If you have concerns regarding the administration of a federal contract, you may contact the OPO by e-mail at boa.opo@boa-opo.gc.ca, by telephone at 1-866-734-5169, or by web at www.opo-boa.gc.ca.
-For more information on the OPO’s services, please see the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombudsman website.
+For more information on the OPO’s services, please see the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombud website.